 Q: How long will this take?

-A: Filling out the Instrument Ops template for a simple site with a relatively short period of record will take several hours if the metadata is handy.
+A: Entering Instrument Ops BADM into the Standards File (MS Excel) for a simple site with a relatively short period of record will take several hours if the metadata is handy.
 Reporting all instrument installations, removals and variable map events for a more complex site over a long period of record may take more than a day.
-The Instrument template will take a similar amount of time.
+Instrument BADM will take a similar amount of time.

 Q: How am I supposed to know what instrument metadata variables need to be reported?

 A: For your reference, the third sheet in each Standards File shows groups of variables that must be reported together.
 Column C has a “p” if a variable is the primary variable for a group of variables.
 Column D lists an “r” if a variable is a required qualifier for a primary variable.
 For example, the instrument serial number (INSTOM_SN) is the primary variable for the INSTOM group.
 For INSTOM_SN, the required qualifiers are the instrument model (INSTOM_MODEL), the instrument operations and maintenance type (INSTOM_TYPE) and the instrument operations and maintenance event date (INSTOM_DATE).

 Q: What is a “variable map” operations and maintenance event and why it is important?